electron/electron/docs/api/client-request.md

 * `name` String - An extra HTTP header name.
 * `value` Object - An extra HTTP header value.

 Adds an extra HTTP header.
-The header name will issued as it is without lowercasing.
+The header name will be issued as-is without lowercasing.
 It can be called only before first write.
 Calling this method after the first write will throw an error.
 If the passed value is not a `String`, its `toString()` method will be called to obtain the final value.